A Proof of the CSP Dichotomy Conjecture: Conclusions

 If $\Omega$ is not linked, then irreducibility of $\Theta$ implies that the solution set of $\Omega$ is subdirect.
 If $\Omega$ is linked and the solution set of $\Omega$ is not subdirect, then the theorem is proved and we stop the process.
 Thus, we assume that the solution set of $\Omega$ is subdirect.
+Since $\Theta_{i}$ is crucial in $D^{(1)}$ and not connected, $\Omega^{(1)}$ has a solution.
+Then by Lemma~\ref{transFour}, $\Theta_{i+1}$ is crucial in $D^{(1)}$.